achillelrc/ArcadeFramework/README.md

 **Ncurse Library**

-(desactived for mac os compatibility issue but you can uncomment lines in Makefile to make it work)
+(desactivated for mac os compatibility issue but you can uncomment lines in Makefile to make it work)

 ## Keys
  There are a bunch of keys that are working through all games :